aernesto/ExampleGitExercise/README.md

 **Note:** _I use MATLAB here, but the whole exercise is doable in any language.
 I encourage you to do it in your favorite programing language._

 # Code development exercise
-Try to perform the sequence of steps below without a version control system if you feel brave.
+Try to perform the sequence of steps below:

-1. create a function `myfunc` that takes no argument and displays the number 38 to the screen.
+1. create a function `myfunc` that takes no argument and displays the number 38 to the screen (or at the console).
 2. create a script called `myscript` that calls `myfunc` once.
 3. share the script and the function with collaborator 1.
 4. Enhance both `myfunc` and `myscript` so that: